telerik/justmock-docs/basic-usage/mock-behaviors/calloriginal.md

 # CallOriginal

-Mocks with `Behavior.CallOriginal` will follow the original implementation of the mocked type for every non explicitly arranged function/member.
+**CallOriginal** behavior makes the mock call the original implementation of the mocked type for every method or property that has no explicit arrangement.
+Use it for partial mocking: create a `Behavior.CallOriginal` mock, then arrange only the specific methods you want to override.
+All other calls execute the actual code.

 ## Syntax